jgo28/DjangoTestApp/readme.md

 - **views.py**: Contains the view for the polls app.

 - **templates/**: Contains functions and classes that handle what data is displayed in the HTML templates.

+## Testing in Django
+Django has ways to create automated tests for your Django code.
+If you aren't familiar with testing, creating code to test the application is a great way to identify and prevent problems.

+[This](https://docs.djangoproject.com/en/2.2/intro/tutorial05/) Django tutorial covers the basics on how to test each part that makes up the application.